Anti-Chilean sentiment: Peru

-In Peru when the War of the Pacific began in 1879, Peru changed the name "marinera"-its national dance since 1986-from "chilena" to "marinera".
+In Peru when the War of the Pacific began in 1879, Peru changed the name of its national dance from "chilena" to "marinera".
 The Peruvian government expelled Chilean citizens from their lands in 1879, the question of the sovereignty of Tacna and Arica.
 President Augusto Leguía used the term "Captive Provinces" in order to win over the inhabitants of the disputed provinces to Peru.
 Later, the occupation of Lima, the province of Tacna and the massacres against Peruvian civilians by Chilean soldiers increased anti-Chilean sentiment in those areas.

 The defeat in the war rooted a strong anti-Chilean sentiment in much of Peruvian society and Peru was plunged into a period of instability and backwardness that, according to many authors, came to question its very viability as a country during the period of National Reconstruction (1883-1895).
 Every October 8, the naval battle of Angamos is commemorated with a national holiday, when Miguel Grau died, recognized as the "Greatest hero of Peru".
 From 1968 to 1980 during the Revolutionary Government of the Armed Forces, General Juan Velasco Alvarado again used the term captive provinces to refer to the territories that today comprise the Chilean regions of Arica and Parinacota and Tarapacá.

 In 2006, the Commander-in-Chief of the Peruvian Army, Edwin Donayre, stated, "I have given the order that any Chilean who enters will no longer leave, they will leave in a box.
 If there are not enough boxes, they will leave in plastic bag" («He dado la consigna que chileno que entra ya no sale, saldrá en cajón.
 Si no hay suficientes cajones, saldrán en bolsas de plástico»), causing laughter among those present.
 Then-Peruvian presidential candidate Ollanta Humala gave a speech that was described in Chile as anti-Chilean.
-The football technique known to Spanish speakers as "chilena" is called "chalaca" in Peru.
+The bicycle kick football technique, known to most Spanish speakers as the "chilena", is called the "chalaca" in Peru.
 The Chilean anthem is booed in Peru prior to football matches between the senior national teams.
 In 2017, the Peruvian national football team celebrated their qualification for the 2018 World Cup with the chant, "He who doesn't jump is a Chilean!" («¡El que no salta es un chileno!») started by Christian Cueva, since the Chilean national football team is considered there as their "greatest rival" and was the most shouted by their fans.
 La Razón is recognized as the "most anti-Chilean newspaper in Peru", founded as part of the chicha press.

-Citizens of multiple countries also believe they have been economically exploited by Chilean businesses over the last decade, which have taken over large market shares of various consumer businesses, especially retail (Cencosud, Falabella, Ripley) and banking.Ironically, Peruvian and Bolivian citizens constitute the bigger immigrant groups in Chile.
+Citizens of multiple countries also believe they have been economically exploited by Chilean businesses over the last decade, which have taken over large market shares of various consumer businesses, especially retail (Cencosud, Falabella, Ripley) and banking.
+Ironically, Peruvian and Bolivian citizens constitute the bigger immigrant groups in Chile.